Jared-Prime/codestar-ruby-lambda-api-example/README.md

 Welcome to the AWS CodeStar sample web service
 ==============================================

-This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.
+This sample code helps get you started with a simple Ruby web service using AWS Lambda and Amazon API Gateway.

 What's Here